Centrelink payments and entitlements and work bonus

 - have a partner and care for at least one child aged less than six.

-The Parenting Payment is subject to both income and assets tests, so the amount you may receive depends on your situation.
+Parenting Payment is subject to both the Centrelink income and assets tests, so the amount you may receive depends on your situation.

 Residency requirements also apply.
 To qualify, you generally need to be an Australian resident and in Australia on the day on which you lodge your claim.
 You must be: